aparnag-15/Aparna-Ghantasala-Resume/README.md

 * Proposed compelling design solutions and an interactive prototype for the onboarding to guide users as they used the tool hands on and requested personal information only when necessary.
 For the save feature, I proposed a solutions that could help the user export the Saved Ads as .csv file and published Ads efficiently.

 #### Architect and Project Manager | Key Concepts Construction, Seattle, WA | Dec 2017- Feb 2020
+* Designed end to end luxurious custom and spec single family homes to create extraordinary living experiences while adhering to business goals and project limitations.
+* Created compelling designs, interactive prototypes, client presentations, and refined final designs all the way through the construction process.
+* Managed construction projects by collaborating and communicating design ideas to diverse teams for a timely delivery of projects from concept to reality

+#### Architectural Designer | Aria Group Architects, Chicago, IL | Oct 2016- July 2017
+* Designed restaurant projects ready to build focussing on an extraordinary dining experience at Top Golf, Dave and Busters, Nando’s, California Pizza Kitchen and prorotype for Topgolf V2.3

+#### Research Fellow | Community Design Lab, Ames, IA | August 2015- June 2016
+* Researched community activities to develop a customer centered food system to distribute food and reduce waste.

+#### Junior Architect | Aniruddha Vaidya Associates And Srikant Lele Architects Pune, India |August 2012- July 2014
+* Designed multidisciplinary projects and assisted in product development.

 ## Featured UX Projects